 When the World Trade Centers collapsed on 9/11, a cloud of toxic dust and debris blanketed Manhattan.
-Largely unknown to the public, this dust contained an array of carcinogenic particles.
-Some of these toxins included: lead, mercury, dioxins, benzene and, of course, asbestos.
-Therefore the question remains, “Who is at risk of developing mesothelioma as a result of 9/11?”
+This dust contained an array of carcinogenic particles: lead, mercury, dioxins, benzene and, of course, asbestos.

 Asbestos in the World Trade Centers